Realferuzbek/f_s_tates/README.md

 # F-S Tates Marketplace

 A full-stack fashion marketplace inspired by elevated online destinations.
-The experience combines a modern React frontend with an Express + Prisma backend to deliver immersive lookbooks, rich product storytelling, size/colour aware carts, and a curated shopping flow that feels at home beside premium platforms such as Uzum Market, Alibaba, or Temu.
+The experience combines a modern React frontend with an Express + Prisma backend to deliver immersive lookbooks, rich product storytelling, size/colour aware carts, and a curated shopping flow that feels at home beside premium platforms such as Uzum Market, Alibaba, and Temu.

 ## Tech stack